tonethar/IGME-230-GDD-2017-Fall/notes/web-apps-7.md

 // 1- below we misspell cylinders, so 'a' is now 'undefined' let a = car1.clyinders;

-// 2- below we misspelled .cylinders, and created a new property car1.clyinders = 10;
+// 2- below we misspelled .cylinders, and created a new property named "clyinders" car1.clyinders = 10;

 // 3- Object.seal() to the rescue!
 // Object.seal() will ensure we can't add new properties to an object Object.seal(car1);
-car1.newproperty = 1000; // might fail quietly or throw an error
-console.log(car1.newproperty); // undefined
+car1.newproperty = 1000; // will fail quietly or throw an error, depends on browser console.log(car1.newproperty); // undefined
 ```